pileupbuster/pileupbuster.github.io/README.md

-# Pileup Buster Original by BrianBruff
+# EI6JGB Pileup Buster.

-A web application for ham radio operators to register their callsign on a callback queue.
+A web modern responsive web application for ham radio operators to register their callsign on a callback queue.

-## 🚀 Live Application test
+## 🚀 Live deployment

 **Try it now:** [https://pileupbuster.com](https://pileupbuster.com)